Lock and hide to protect your ride

 We also know thieves continue to target older vehicles that don’t have an engine immobiliser because they are easier to steal.
 If you have an older vehicle you should fit it with an Australian Standards approved engine immobiliser or buy a steering wheel lock.
 If your car was manufactured after 2001, your car will have come with an immobiliser.

+About 1 in 4 cars are stolen using keys.
 For newer cars, thieves are now breaking into houses to find the car keys and then stealing the car.

 Outsmart the offender by always taking your car keys with you, and when at home leave them in a safe place.
 If you leave home without your car, don’t leave your car keys in plain sight in your house.